1774 Alexander Rock House

-The 1774 Alexander Rock House in Charlotte, North Carolina, USA, is the oldest house in Mecklenburg County and was added to the National Register of Historic Places in 1970.
+The 1774 Alexander Rock House in Charlotte, North Carolina, US, is the oldest house in Mecklenburg County and was added to the National Register of Historic Places in 1970.
 Originally built by the Alexander Family who finished construction in 1774, the Rock House and its various outbuildings have had many owners over the years with The Charlotte Museum of History being its steward today.